thethomasmiller/ORIGIO/README.md

 ## Overview

 **ORIGIO** is a space for makers.
 Users can create an account and build a collection of ideas.
-They can edit the titles, dates, and notes for these ideas, as well as add and delete collaborators.
+They can edit the titles, dates, and notes for these ideas, as well as add and delete comments.

 [ORIGIO](http://origio.surge.sh/)